 - BWV is managed by Bristol women, for Bristol women, with Bristol women.

-- Provide regular newsletters full of relevant information and opportunities to our individual members.
+- We provide regular newsletters full of relevant information and opportunities to our individual members.

 - We provide a comprehensive volunteering programme so women can benefit from a range of work experience opportunities with us and through our women’s sector partner organisations.
 Experiences include event management, administration, project support, workshop development, media work and reportage.

 - The Women of Lawrence Hill project sought to enable local women to gain employment in the city’s new Enterprise Zone.
 After researching reasons women were often unable to do so because of lack of childcare and English not being a first language Bristol Women’s Voice worked with a key developer in the Enterprise Zone- Bristol University- who ran ESOL courses with free childcare as a result.